Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Results Discussions

-We note that reverse fingers only appear for injection flow rates $q$ larger than 1 ml/min.
-The global features of the outer interface are next quantified by computing the number of reverse fingers, $N_{rf}$, and the average spacing between reverse fingers, $\lambda$, for different injection flow rates of water (15 ml/min $\leq q \leq$ 50 ml/min, Fig.~\ref{perimeter}(b)).
-The number of reverse fingers is estimated by identifying all the tips of the reverse fingering pattern at the outer interface when the transient reverse fingers reach their maximum lengths.
-Since the occurrence of reverse fingers is pronounced for high injection flow rates, therefore $N_{rf}$ increases with an increase in injection flow rate (Fig.~\ref{perimeter}(b)).
+{We first note the emergence of reverse fingers at an inner fluid injection flow rate between 10 ml/min and 12.5 ml/min (Supplementary Figs.~S1, S2), from which we estimate a critical shear rate $\dot{\gamma}_{c^{\prime}}$ for the appearance of reverse fingers, with 53.42 $s^{-1} < \dot{\gamma}_{c^{\prime}} <$ 87.44 $s^{-1}$ during the displacement of 40 wt.\% CS suspensions.} The global features of the outer interface are next quantified by computing the number of reverse fingers, $N_{rf}$, and the average spacing between reverse fingers, $\lambda$, for different injection flow rates of water (12.5 ml/min $\leq q \leq$ 50 ml/min, Fig.~\ref{perimeter}(b)).
+The number of reverse fingers, $N_{rf}$ is estimated by identifying all the tips of the reverse fingering pattern at the outer interface when the transient reverse fingers reach their maximum lengths.
+We see that the $N_{rf}$ increases with increase in injection flow rate (Fig.~\ref{perimeter}(b)).
 The average spacing between the reverse fingers is estimated as $\lambda = {<\sqrt{(r_1)^2 + (r_2)^2 + 2 r_1 r_2 \cos(\theta_1 - \theta_2)}>}_{N_{rf}-1}$, where $r$ and $\theta$ are polar coordinates corresponding to the tips of the reverse fingers and $<...>_{N_{rf}-1}$ denotes an average over the estimated spacings between all the adjacent reverse finger-tips (Fig.~\ref{perimeter}(b)).
 The average reverse finger spacing $\lambda$ does not show any significant dependence on the injection flow rates explored in our experiments.
-Further details about the calculations of $N_{rf}$ and $\lambda$ are provided in Supplementary Fig.~S4.
+Further details about the calculations of $N_{rf}$ and $\lambda$ are provided in Supplementary Fig.~S6.